pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 ###### Does enabling the feature change any default behavior?

+No.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+Yes.
+Applications that were already deployed and are running will continue to work, but they will stop working when containers get restarted because those restarted containers won't have the additional resources.

 ###### What happens if we reenable the feature if it was previously rolled back?

+Pods might have been scheduled without handling resources.
+Those Pods must be deleted to ensure that the re-created Pods will get scheduled properly.

 ###### Are there any tests for feature enablement/disablement?